ZeitOnline/wahltrend/README.md

 The newest poll of each source gets maximum weight, the second-newest half weight, etc. This is done to prevent very active pollster from dominating our average.

 ### Past performance
 For each source, we calculate a rating based on past performance of its polls.
 Performance is measured as mean difference between poll and election result, in pct points.
-Considered are all polls since 1990 in federal and state elections, with a bigger weight on federal and more recent elections.
+Considered are all polls since 1990 in federal and state elections which apperead within 30 days before election day.
+Polls for federal elections get a bigger weight for the rating, as do polls in more recent years.

 An overview of all pollsters included in our average and their weight:
 |**Pollster**|**Historical Mean Error**|**Weight**|